lgmorand/azuredevops-self-service-project-creation/creation/readme.md

 - for which the new admin is the creator of the *Demand* ticket
 - a repo is already present
 - best practices for branching strategy are also in place
-- a pipeline is already present and set up

 It's not perfect but that's a pretty good start for a scaffolded project isn't it ?